-- · The FDA has provided only limited guidelines concerning the scope of clinical trials required for gene-based therapeutic and vaccine products; - The FDA has provided only limited guidance on how many subjects it will require to be enrolled in clinical trials to establish the safety and efficacy of gene-based products; and - Current regulations and guidelines are subject to substantial review by various governmental agencies.
+The FDA has provided only limited guidelines concerning the scope of clinical trials required for gene-based therapeutic and vaccine products;

+- The FDA has provided only limited guidance on how many subjects it will require to be enrolled in clinical trials to establish the safety and efficacy of gene-based products; and - Current regulations and guidelines are subject to substantial review by various governmental agencies.

-Therefore, U.S. or foreign regulations could prevent or delay regulatory approval of our products or limit our ability to develop and commercialize our products.
+Therefore, U.S. or foreign regulations could prevent or delay regulatory approval of our products or limit our and our collaborators and licensees' ability to develop and commercialize our products.
 Delays could:

-- · Impose costly procedures on our activities; - Diminish any competitive advantages that we attain; or - Negatively affect our results of operations and cash flows.
+- Impose costly procedures on our activities and those of our collaborators and licensees; - Diminish any competitive advantages that we or our products attain; or - Negatively affect our results of operations and cash flows.